W. T. Stead: Eliza Armstrong case

 "Lily."
 Her real name came out during Stead's trial for procuring.

 The first of his four articles was trailed with a warning guaranteed to make the Pall Mall Gazette sell out.
 Copies changed hands for 20 times their original value and the office was besieged by 10,000 members of the public.
-The popularity of the articles was so great that the Gazette's supply of paper ran out and had to be replenished with supplies from the rival Globe.
+The popularity of the articles was so great that the Gazettes supply of paper ran out and had to be replenished with supplies from the rival Globe.

-Though his action is thought to have furthered the passing of the Criminal Law Amendment Act 1885, his successful demonstration of the trade's existence led to his conviction for abduction and a three-month term of imprisonment at Coldbath Fields and Holloway prisons.
-He was convicted on technical grounds that he had failed to first secure permission for the "purchase" from the girl's father.
+Though his action is thought to have furthered the passing of the Criminal Law Amendment Act 1885, his successful demonstration of the existence of the trade led to his conviction for abduction and a three-month term of imprisonment at Coldbath Fields and Holloway prisons.
+He was convicted on technical grounds that he had failed to first secure permission for the ‘purchase’ from the girl's father.

-The "Maiden Tribute" campaign was the high point in Stead's career in daily journalism.
-The series inspired George Bernard Shaw to write Pygmalion, and to name his lead character Eliza.
-Another of the characters described, the "Minotaur of London", has been suggested as having inspired Jekyll and Hyde.
+The ‘Maiden Tribute’ campaign was the high point in Stead's career in daily journalism.
+The series inspired George Bernard Shaw to write Pygmalion and to name his lead character Eliza.
+Another of the characters described, the ‘Minotaur of London’, has been suggested as having inspired Jekyll and Hyde.